LOVE-BOMBS FROM HELL: The Unenviable Arts of Learning Hatred

 Thunk.
 Thunk.
 Thunk.

 For the rest of the day, I collect my contempt.
 I accumulate my acrimony.
 I relish my revulsion.
 What a pile of pretty, puffy, girly-scrawls.
-Little love-bombs from Hell.
+Sweet little love-bombs from Hell.

 When the final bell rings, I take my time gathering up my belongings as though they are the most fascinating, cherished specimens in the world— far more fascinating than anything else that exists in this room.